hzFishy/UnrealNotes/content/Unreal Engine/Miscs/Console commands & variables.md

-# Engine & Editor commands
+# Engine & Editor cmds/vars

 Object console commands list [here](https://dev.epicgames.com/community/learning/tutorials/dXl5/advanced-debugging-in-unreal-engine#objconsolecommand)
 You can have a cool panel with your console commands & vars in `Window->Console Variables`